Thursday, August 10, 2006

 And, frankly, as a film enthusiast, I get weary of scanning the revival listings in The New Yorker magazine and The Los Angeles Times - only to find, yes, the usual suspects being honored and celebrated again.
 You know the culprits -“Citizen Kane,” “Nashville,” “The Wizard of Oz,” “The Searchers,” “Raging Bull” et al. These are films returned to by critics on a regular, predictable basis.
 There’s nothing left to say about them.
 Certainly, I have nothing to add.
 At this particular juncture in my life, such films seem to interest me less and less.

-That said, I don’t mean to imply that this blog will devoted exclusively to Cinema Obscura, that there won’t be occasional comments on contemporary titles and new DVD releases.
+That said, I don’t mean to imply that this blog will devoted exclusively to lost movies, that there won’t be occasional comments on contemporary titles and new DVD releases.
 But I’ll make every effort to veer away from the current Hollywood blockbuster or the latest critics’ darling.
 One thread that I'd like to weave through this blog is what I call missed opportunities on DVD releases.
 For example, why on earth haven't Kevin Costner's deleted scenes in Lawrence Kasdan's "The Big Chill" ever materialized on home entertainment of any sort?
 And exactly where are all the songs excised from James Brooks' former musical, "I'll Do Anything"?

 Speaking of musicals, I also hope to post periodic comments on the musical film, perhaps the most creative, least appreciated genre, one that embraces every possible art and craft.
 And I will certainly muse periodically about the appeal and talents of Jack Lemmon, an all-time favorite of mine, as well as the subject of two books that I wrote.
 There will be a LOT of Jack Lemmon here.